irhen-chan/Modelling-Sustainable-Fisheries/README.md

 * Introducing a **skittishness parameter α** so fish flee crowded zones.
 * Running **Monte-Carlo simulations** to quantify biomass, profit, and conflict hot-spots.

+Please find the in-depth analysis in the Report.

 Academic-Integrity Notice
 This repository contains work submitted for assessment in FIT3139 (2025) at Monash University.
 It is published for portfolio and learning purposes only.